NIVANorge/tidal-challenge/README.md

 Submit a code review on the pull request.
 The code example is real and we want you you give constructive feedback on the solution.
 Please use the github pull request commenting system.

+In addition, we would like to you give some remarks the following:
+- How can the code be improved
+- what are the limitations of the provided solution

 PS: remember to click **submit review** when you are done.
 If not, comments are not visible for others.